Aylwin Lewis

+Aylwin B. Lewis (born May 28, 1954) is an American businessman and executive who served as a senior executive at Yum!
+Brands and as the CEO of Sears Holdings (2004–2008) and Potbelly Sandwich Works (2008–2017).

 Career

+Lewis's first job out of college, where he attended the University of Houston, was as a district manager for Jack in the Box in Texas.

-In 1995, Aylwin Lewis became Senior VP of Marketing and Operations Development, a job he left in 1996 for a position as Senior VP of Operations at Pizza Hut.
+In 1995, Aylwin Lewis became senior vice president of operations development for KFC, a job he left in 1996 for a position as senior vice president of operations at Pizza Hut.
 In 1997, he was promoted to COO at Pizza Hut; in 2000, he became COO at Yum!
 Brands.
 In 2004, he became CEO of Kmart, which shortly thereafter merged with Sears.
 At this time, he became CEO of Sears Holdings.
-At Potbelly, where he was hired as CEO in 2008, Lewis led the drive to take Potbelly public.
-Lewis stepped down and left Potbelly in August 2017.